whettenr/french-pronunciation-coach/README.md

 🤝 Contributing

-This project is in early development, and contributions are welcome!

-You can:
-• Improve scoring (currently basic Levenshtein distance)
-• Add new TTS or feedback strategies
-• Enhance frontend usability
-• Fix bugs or optimize performance
+Welcome to the French Pronunciation App community!
+This project is in its early stages, and every contribution counts—no matter how big or small.
+Whether you want to improve the scoring system, add new TTS or feedback strategies, enhance the frontend, fix bugs, or optimize performance, your help is invaluable.

-Submit a Pull Request or open an Issue to contribute.
+Feel free to submit a Pull Request or open an Issue anytime.
+Together, we can build a fantastic tool for French learners.
+Thank you for being part of this journey!